DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 <p>A circle of tall, slender megaliths stands shrouded amidst thick clouds of fog at the forest's edge below, with only the stones’ jagged tops visible as they poke through the mist.</p>
 </div>

-The area within the cloud of fog is heavily obscured.
+The area within the cloud of fog is has limited visibility, with players only being able to see 10ft from them.
 If the players enter the fog, their presence draws the attention of four **vampiric mists** (<span class="citation">Mordenkainen Presents: Monsters of the Multiverse, p.
 250</span>).
 The mists swirl about the players lazily for three rounds, after which one mist attempts to use a single life drain attack on the nearest player, like a shark inquisitively nipping its prey.
 If the players remain within the fog, all of the vampiric mists attack the following round.

 > [!info]+ **Fear of Sunlight**
 > The **vampiric mists** that haunt the Mountain Fane fear sunlight, and flee permanently into the Ethereal Plane if they fall into the *Sunsword*’s light.